The Birth of the Baroque: Exploring "Bernini and the Barberini"

 The Face of Authority

 The display features numerous busts in marble and bronze that capture the Pope’s intellectual energy and spiritual weight.
+Among these, the exhibition draws attention to the very few paintings attributed to Bernini, emphasizing their rarity and significance within his body of work.
 A rare highlight is the inclusion of one of the few paintings definitively attributed to Bernini, displayed alongside a version by Andrea Sacchi (on loan from the National Gallery, London).
-This comparison underscores the Pope’s desire for Bernini to become a "total artist"—excelling in every medium.
+This comparison underscores the Pope’s desire for Bernini to become a “total artist”—excelling in every medium.

 Behind the Scenes: Drawing, Painting, and St. Peter's